Ángela Figuera Aymerich: Later years

 Figuera spurned the ideals of pure poetry and was the same age as members of the poetry group known as Generation of 1927 and should have been counted among them.
 Instead, because she did not publish until later in life, in 1948 (at about 46 years of age), she was considered a senior member of the Generation of 1936, a later group of poets.

 Ángela died in Madrid on April 2, 1984, at 84 years of age.
-With her passing, her husband Julio began his life-long campaign to keep her work from being forgotten.
+With her death, her husband Julio began his life-long campaign to keep her work from being forgotten.
 Because of his insistence, in 1986, Hiperión published the first edition of the Complete Works of Ángela Figuera Aymerich.

 She continued to write "using humble words to write on issues that are still serious today: she wrote about injustices, about freedom in the twentieth century, about freedom crushed a thousand times, about the child who died at birth, and also about women's equality and rights," said Juan Mari Aburto, the mayor of Bilbao, at a dedication held at the Ángela Figuera Institute in 2018.

 She has been remembered by author Jose Ramón Zabala as "a real hinge between Basque and Madrid cultural circles."